kreuzverweis/jquery-smartkeywording/README.md

 For now the two most important events for a typical keywording app are the selection and deselection of kewyords, since they typically require a modification of some metadata.
 We provide:

-* *smartkeywordingselected* When the user selects a proposals or enters a keyword using the input field.
+* *smartkeywordingselected* When the user selects a proposal or enters a keyword using the input field.
 * *smartkeywordingdeselected* When the user removes a keyword from the list of selected keywords.

 ### Example